wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            The username to authenticate the database associated with the user.
+            The user name to authenticate the database associated with the user.
         </td>
         <td>
             -